tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Fundamentals.md

 Unless you want intentionally some element (eg. picture) to go edge to edge on big size screens).

 If an element do not have max width, you should document it.

+If you have 24px gaps between grids than you can easily set gaps in a container also to 24px to align with the grids
 ### Tablet

 6 columns, 32 gaps and margins